JOMSOM TREK, ANNAPURNA RANGE (October 10-17)

 Another pleasant day.
 We got started at the usual time, a little after 8 (a compromise time, really, as I'd prefer to leave earlier and V likes to sleep late.)
 Along the trail I joined a 60-ish Englishman and walked the rest of the way to Jomsom with him.
 He'd last been here in '83 when he'd done the Circuit.
 He told me that Jimi Hendrix had once stayed in Jomsom, and on the wall of his hotel had written, "See you in the next life."
 In Jomsom, which has jeeps and motorbikes and Internet for 30 cents/minute, we purchased air tickets for Pokhara on the 18th (3 days hence.)
 Then we ate delightful apple crumble with real filter coffee at the overpriced Magic Bean Cafe.
 After registering at the Police Checkpoint, we continued on to Kagbeni.

-small suspension bridge and walked through the narrow streets of Old Jomsom.
+It took a while to make it out of Jomsom.
+We passed a heavily barb-wired military instillation and sheer rock face with giant white letters proclaiming WELCOME FOR CLIMBING.
+Then we crossed a small suspension bridge and walked through the narrow streets of Old Jomsom.
 At the far side of town we again descended to the riverbed and walked across rocks.
 The valley was wide open and windy.
 People coming from the opposite direction, with the wind in their faces, were bundled in bandanas and scarves.
 It was mostly flat, but there was no real path, and the going was slow.

 We did a bit of up-and-down.
 The wind was relentless.
 Two hours outside of Jomsom we reached medieval village of Kagbeni.